ordyboii/web/content/case-studies/digital-platform-for-uk-planning.md

 ---
-title: A new online platform for planning applications
+title: "Digital platform for UK planning"
-summary: Dorset Council had commissioned DEF to undertake transforming their entire planning online infrastructure.
-As part of this I was tasked with collaborating with Dorset’s UX team to re-imagine the online portal for different audiences - including members of the public, ward officers and consultees.
+summary: "Dorset Council had commissioned DEF to undertake transforming their entire planning online infrastructure.
+As part of this I was tasked with collaborating with Dorset’s UX team to re-imagine the online portal for different audiences - including members of the public, ward officers and consultees."
-image: dorset-planning-online.png
+image: "dorset-planning-online.png"
-client: Dorset Council
+client: "Dorset Council"
 ---

 ## Introduction